 - Money paid for shares by shareholders when the company was registered

-Simply put, your company should be able to file dormant accounts if it has not conducted any trading activity.
+Simply put, your company should be able to file dormant accounts if nothing has gone through its accounting books during that financial year.

 How do I file dormant company accounts?